 “…foremost in rank and foremost in power.
 Water-like impetuosity – you cannot be foremost, because you mounted your father’s bed…”(49:3,4)

 Yaakov rebukes Reuvein for acting in an impetuous manner when moving his father’s couch to Leah’s tent.
-As a result of this action, Reuvein loses his right to the monarchy and Priesthood for which he was destined.
-Why does Yaakov condemn Reuvein’s impetuosity?
+As a result of this action, Reuvein loses his right to the monarchy and Priesthood for which he was destined.1 Why does Yaakov condemn Reuvein’s impetuosity?
 Would the sin not have been greater if Reuvein would have acted in a calculated manner?
 Does acting impetuously not mitigate the transgression?

-The Torah teaches that it is prohibited to remind a penitent as to his past transgressions.
-Reuvein is the quintessential penitent; the Torah relates that Reuvein was not present when the brothers sold Yosef, for he had returned to his sackcloth and fasting to atone for his transgression concerning moving his father’s couch.
-Why then does Yaakov rebuke Reuvein for a transgression for which he had already been repenting for at least thirty-nine years?
+The Torah teaches that it is prohibited to remind a penitent as to his past transgressions.2 Reuvein is the quintessential penitent; the Torah relates that Reuvein was not present when the brothers sold Yosef, for he had returned to his sackcloth and fasting to atone for his transgression concerning moving his father’s couch.3 Why then does Yaakov rebuke Reuvein for a transgression for which he had already been repenting for at least thirty-nine years?
 Why is the quid-pro-quo for Reuvein’s transgression the loss of his leadership position in Klal Yisroel?

 When repenting for a transgression which we have committed, we very often focus on the transgression, rather than the character flaw which is at the root of the transgression.
 Yaakov’s intention in rebuking Reuvein was not to condemn him for the transgression for which Reuvein had already repented; Yaakov was identifying for Reuvein the character flaw which caused him to commit the transgression, impetuosity.
 Impetuous behavior is symptomatic of a lack of self-control.

 This is not the first time we find Yaakov censuring Reuvein for behaving in a manner which lacks forethought.
 When the brothers explain to Yaakov that Yosef has incarcerated Shimon and is refusing to release him unless they bring Binyamin before him, Reuvein offers his own two sons’ lives as a guarantee that he will return Binyamin home safely.
-Here too, Yaakov admonishes Reuvein for his foolish suggestion.
-Clearly, Yaakov is sensitive to Reuvein’s character flaw, his impetuosity.
+Here too, Yaakov admonishes Reuvein for his foolish suggestion.4 Clearly, Yaakov is sensitive to Reuvein’s character flaw, his impetuosity.

 In addition to effectively controlling his subjects, one of the primary functions of a leader is to teach his subjects self-control.
-For this to be possible, the leader must himself project an image which reflects the highest standards of self-control.
+For this to be possible, the leader must himself project and image which reflects the highest standards of self-control.
 Therefore, Reuvein, who has displayed that he behaves in an unrestrained manner, is denied the opportunity to have the monarchy stem from his descendants.
-Similarly, the responsibility for the sanctity of the Priesthood can only be placed in the hands of a person who epitomizes self-control, for holiness manifests itself wherever self-control is found.
+Similarly, the responsibility for the sanctity of the Priesthood can only be placed in the hands of a person who epitomizes self-control, for holiness manifests itself wherever self-control is found.5

 The Lion’s Burden